Hauptnavigation

 Support

-Residents will be supported throughout the residency by Peter Färber (Project Manager Moving Loudspeakers).
+The selected artist will be supported by Peter Färber (Project Leader Moving Loudspeakers) throughout the residency.

 Applications for the Artists in Residence at ICST program must be submitted using the online form.

-The deadline for applications is 1 September 2024.
-Candidates will be notified in mid-October 2024.
+This application window is open until 1 September 2025 at 24:00h CET.
+Candidates will be notified in mid-October 2026.
 The residencies will be awarded by a jury consisting of ICST researchers and project leaders.

 Please upload the following documents: